Hotel Advertising & Marketing Best Practices [Infographic]

 Worse, they’ll make you pay more for the clicks you do get.

 Thankfully, Google actually wants you to succeed – both of you make more money when your ads are great.
-So over the last year, they’ve really ramped up their industry-specific offerings with AdWords products like Hotel Ads.
+So over the last year, they’ve really ramped up their industry-specific offerings with Google Ads (formerly known as AdWords) products like Hotel Ads.

 Basically, this ad format offers a way better user experience by surfacing richer content in search ads when people are looking for a hotel, including prices, reviews and ratings, photos and more.
 It allows consumers to comparison shop right on the SERP.